Former passenger series issued between 1993 and 2008 in black on white with red line at bottom and top.

 The registration consists of two numerals, followed by a hyphen, CD, a hyphen and three numerals.

-The first two letters denote the embassy code where 25 stands for USA.
+The first two numerals denote the embassy code where 25 stands for USA.

-To the left of the registration is MK, vertically aligned.
+To the left of the registration is the old oval MK, vertically aligned.

 To the right are the two last digits of the year, vertically aligned, where 06 stands for 2006.